What the hell have you done?

 "Unfortunately, that is not possible."

-Toshiro frowned at the mysterious, strange voice and saw how a tall figure followed his nephew out of the darkness.
-He instantly recognized the infamous man with decorative tattoos and maroon-brown eyes that stared calculatingly at him.
+Toshiro frowned at the unidentified, strange voice, and saw how a tall figure followed his nephew out of the darkness.
+He then instantly recognized the infamous man with decorative tattoos and maroon-brown eyes that shot a calculating stare at him.

 "Jiro, what the hell have you done?"
 Toshiro asked, gritting his teeth.

-"He will be part of my family now," the main leader of the yakuza said as he placed a hand on the young man's shoulder.
+"From now on, he is part of my family," the yakuza leader said as he placed a hand on the young man's shoulder.